Bills punter Matt Araiza named in San Diego State rape lawsuit

 ORCHARD PARK, N.Y.
 (WIVB) – Bills rookie punter Matt Araiza was named as a defendant in a lawsuit filed Thursday in California that accused Araiza and other San Diego State football players of raping a 17-year-old girl last October.

 The lawsuit accuses Araiza, now 22, as well as teammates Zavier Leonard and Nowlin “Pa’a” Ewaliko, of committing what the plaintiff’s attorney described as gang rape in the early morning hours of Sunday, Oct.
-17, 2021 after a Halloween party.
+17, 2021 after a Halloween party at the house Araiza lived in.

 “We were recently made aware of a civil complaint involving Matt from October 2021,” the Bills said in a statement.
 “Due to the serious nature of the complaint, we conducted a thorough examination of this matter.
 As this is an ongoing civil case, we will have no other comment at this point.”